The Best Way To Clean Your Spray Bottles (And Why You Should Do It)

 Fine mist spray bottles still work with a reciprocating pump.
 However, this type of spray bottle uses a special part called an Insert.
 The Insert is simply a mouthpiece wherein the liquid passes through a set of channels before exiting the bottle.
 This set of multiple channels is what creates the mist pattern whenever the contents are dispensed.

 The structure of the fine mist spray bottle is also ideal for minimizing the bulkiness of the container.
 They are known for having a sleek, elegant form.
-Fine mist spray bottles are definitely the cool crowd of the spray bottle world.
+Misting spray bottles are definitely the cool crowd of the spray bottle world.
 They are ideal for colognes, perfumes, essential oil blends, yoga mat cleaners, air fresheners, and more.
 Terrific, don’t you think?

 Infinity Jars features it own set of Fine Mist Spray Bottles.